CamilaDuitama/muset/README.md

 **Note:**
 The sequence of a unitig can be retrieved from the FASTA file `unitigs.fa` stored in the output folder.
-If, instead, you prefer to directly have the unitig sequence in the first column, you can run `muset` using the `-s` flag.
+If, instead, you prefer to have the unitig sequence in the first column directly, you can run `muset` using the `-s` flag.

-The average abundance of a unitig $u$ with respect to a sample $S$ (number on the left of the semicolon) is defined as:
+The average abundance of a unitig $u$ with respect to a sample $S$ is defined as:

 $$ A(u, S) = \frac{\sum\limits_{i=1}^{N}{c_i}}{N} $$